Biemc/Biemc/README.md

 The meaning of this project is to create a Bioinformatics toolbox, which unites many different functions.
 As we will implemt these functions bit by bit, our project might be considered a bottom-up approach.
 Thus it is also possible, that we will have to start anew from time to time.
 But bear in mind, that this is only a project.
+And by the way this project will be mostly written in Java, since we will have a lab course in Spring 2015, where we will also have to write a little project in Java.
+And as you know: A bit pratice never hurts anyone.

 Project goals
 -------------